dhari001/dhari001.github.io/README.md

 # SEG3125: UI Survey

 ## Purpose
-This website takes a look at the Airbnb website, and evaluates its UI using a survey displayed on the website.
+This takes a look at the Airbnb website, and evaluates its UI using a survey displayed on our website.

 ## Authors
 Dharitri Dixit: 300109815